chirag-ghosh/TheWebsite/content/posts/hello-world/index.md

 I have been thinking about this since a lot.
 Finally pushed myself and created this.
 And ofcourse I will change this default theme.
 PaperMod gives a solid start though.
 Ok, no more pep talk.
-Leaving behind a pic I too in my so far only visit to my campus.
+Leaving behind a pic I took in my so far only visit to my campus.

 Byee